License Plates & Placards in AlabamaCompare Car Insurance Quotes in 3 Steps

 - You must be an Alabama resident.

-- Your vehicle must be at least 30 years old.
+- Your vehicle must be over 30 years old.

 - You cannot use the vehicle for commercial purposes, or for general purposes such as driving to work, school or running errands.